ylhyra/ylhyra_content/data/Project/Name.md

     },
     "sentences": {
       "s_30w-vAGsJpY": {
-        "meaning": "The Norwegian kids are singing on our belowed warm" }
+        "meaning": "The Norwegian kids are singing in our beloved, warm tongue" }
     },
     "words": {